magento1211/magento2-extension-sms/README.md

 ##### Bug fixes
 - Duplicate SMS sends were being queued on some setups; we’ve added checks in our observers to prevent this happening.
+- Sends relating to order ids longer than 5 digits would be queued for order_id 65535.
+This has been fixed with a schema update.

 ### 1.2.1

 ##### Bug fixes
 - Duplicate SMS sends were being queued on some setups; we’ve added checks in our observers to prevent this happening.
+- Sends relating to order ids longer than 5 digits would be queued for order_id 65535.
+This has been fixed with a schema update.

 ### 1.2.0